The Comfort of Strangers

 Featured:

 The Comfort of Strangers is a 1981 novel by British writer Ian McEwan.
-It is one of his earlier and lesser known works.
-It was adapted into a film in 1990 - see The Comfort of Strangers (film).
+It is his second novel, and is set in an unnamed city (though the detailed description strongly suggests Venice).
+It was adapted into a film in 1990 (The Comfort of Strangers), which starred Rupert Everett, Christopher Walken, Helen Mirren and Natasha Richardson.
+The film is set in Venice.

-Mary and Colin are an English couple on holiday in Venice, although the name of the city is never made explicit.
+Mary and Colin are an English couple on holiday abroad in an unnamed city.
 Mary is divorced with two children; Colin is her angelically handsome lover who has been with her for seven years.
-Although they do not usually live together, their relationship is deep, passionate and intimate.
+Although they do not usually live together, their relationship is deep, passionate and intimate, but they seem to be bored.

 Themes

 The disturbing climax of the narrative suggests that McEwan is concerned with two main themes.
-First, the masochistic behaviour of Robert and the subservience of Caroline are manifestations of a raw and haunting human sexuality.
-Second, Robert's acts are placed in the context of his adolescence, suggesting that his highly-sexed family upbringing was responsible for his behaviour.
+First, the sadistic behaviour of Robert and the subservience of Caroline are manifestations of a raw and haunting human sexuality.
+Second, Robert's acts are placed in the context of his childhood, suggesting that his family upbringing with a domineering, authoritarian father, submissive mother and older, more powerful sisters, was responsible for his behaviour.

 Personal tools